Specula app icon

 4 · Hand off the receipt

 Export the report: ⌥⌘E for PDF, ⇧⌘E for JSON.
-The per-chapter table carries the same red-cell signalling the app shows, so a narrator or producer reads the exact failing chapters and conditions without opening Specula.
+The per-chapter table carries the same red-cell signalling the app shows: the exact failing chapters and conditions, ready to send to a narrator or producer as-is.

 Per chapter, and against the median